JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 The final command should produce a message indicating that Docker is properly installed.
 If you encounter any errors, see the reference links above.

 ### Manual Builds
-To build JELOS manually, you will first need to install all packages listed in the [Dockerfile](../Dockerfile).
+Manual builds (outside of Docker) are only recommended for developers with specific needs that cannot be met by the Docker approach.
+The host configuration should match the Docker container as closely as possible, running Ubuntu 22.04 with all packages listed in the [Dockerfile](../Dockerfile).

 ## JELOS Source Files
 After preparing the build machine, clone the project git repository onto it.